-In the case of a collaborative project or experiment involving physiological research with human subjects or specimens obtained from human bodies or related fields at NIPS, approval must be obtained from the ethics committee of your institution before the project proposal is submitted to NIPS.
+If your project involves physiological research on human subjects or specimens obtained from human bodies, or if it involves related fields at NIPS, approval must be obtained from the ethics committee of your institution before the project proposal is submitted to NIPS.

-If the project is approved, it will also require the approval of the Ethics Committee for Human Research of NIPS.
+If the project is approved, it will also require the approval of the Ethics Committee for Human Research of National Institutes of Natural Sciences.

-Furthermore, if the proposed project uses the 7-T Magnetic Resonance Apparatus for humans, the approval of both the NIPS Interactive Cooperative Project Promotion Committee and the Ethics Committee for Human Research of NIPS.
+Furthermore, if the new proposed project uses the Magnetic Resonance Apparatus (3-T, 7-T) for humans, the approval of the Ethics Committee for Human Research of National Institutes of Natural Sciences will be required after the safety review by the NIPS Interactive Cooperative Project Promotion Committee.